fin-cli/core-command/README.md

     # Bash script for checking if FinPress is not installed.

-    if ! fp core is-installed 2>/dev/null; then
+    if ! fin core is-installed 2>/dev/null; then
-        # FP is not installed.
+        # FIN is not installed.
 Let's try installing it.
-        fp core install
+        fin core install
     fi

     # Bash script for checking if FinPress is installed, with fallback.

-    if fp core is-installed 2>/dev/null; then
+    if fin core is-installed 2>/dev/null; then
-        # FP is installed.
-Let's do some things we should only do in a confirmed FP environment.
+        # FIN is installed.
+Let's do some things we should only do in a confirmed FIN environment.
-        fp core verify-checksums
+        fin core verify-checksums
     else
-        # Fallback if FP is not installed.
+        # Fallback if FIN is not installed.
         echo 'Hey Friend, you are in the wrong spot.
 Move in to your FinPress directory and try again.' fi

-### fp core multisite-convert
+### fin core multisite-convert

 Transforms an existing single-site installation into a multisite installation.

 ~~~
-fp core multisite-convert [--title=<network-title>] [--base=<url-path>] [--subdomains] [--skip-config]
+fin core multisite-convert [--title=<network-title>] [--base=<url-path>] [--subdomains] [--skip-config]
 ~~~

-Creates the multisite database tables, and adds the multisite constants to fp-config.php.
+Creates the multisite database tables, and adds the multisite constants to fin-config.php.

 For those using FinPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.